XgridInc/xc3/README.md

     ```
     cd infrastructure
     mkdir python
-    cd python
-    pip3 install prometheus-client -t
+    pip3 install -t python/ prometheus-client
-    cd ..
     zip -r python.zip ./python
     ```
-4.  `terraform.auto.tfvars` is the configuration file for the deployment.
-Use this files to create an `input.tfvars` file.
+4.  `terraform.auto.tfvars` is the configuration file for the deployment, modify the parameters according your environment.
-    Copy the mentioned configuration file and modify the parameters.

 5. Initialize Terraform.
 It will initialize all terraform modules/plugins. go to `xc3/infrastructure/` directory.